-Lansweeper needs administrator rights to scan some information.
-To give a user permission to use sudo follow the steps below.
-Note: Be careful when editing system files, making wrong changes may make your system unstable.
+Lansweeper needs administrator rights to scan certain Linux information.
+If your scanning credential does not have these rights, this may result in LinuxNoSudoRights errors during Linux scanning.
+To give your user account sudo permissions and to resolve the LinuxNoSudoRights errors for future scans, follow the steps below.
+Note: be careful when editing system files, as making incorrect changes may make your system unstable.

-Use the arrow keys to scroll through the file, look for a line that looke like "username ALL=(ALL) ALL".
+- Use the arrow keys to scroll through the file, look for a line that looke like "username ALL=(ALL) ALL".
 These lines will give a user permission to use sudo.
-A line that looks like "%groupname ALL=(ALL) ALL" will give those permissions to all members of a group (note the "%" before the groupname) (it is common to use a group called "wheel" for this).
+A line that looks like "%groupname ALL=(ALL) ALL" will give those permissions to all members of a group.
+Note the "%" before the group name.
+It is common to use a group called "wheel" to assign sudo rights.